Penjo989/Assembler-in-c/README.md

 ```

 ## <a name = "sum"></a>Summary And Reflection
-After spending the last 2 weeks working in the project, we've come to the conclusion that it was very mind-opening and informative because not only did it make us feel more comfortable with c, it also brought us one step closer to understanding how computers work.
+After spending the last 2 weeks working on the project, we've come to the conclusion that it was very mind-opening and informative because not only did it make us feel more comfortable with c, it also brought us one step closer to understanding how computers work.

 We had a great time working on this project and we learned alot about how to work as a team and how to plan a pretty large scale program and execute it well, Therefore we think the project was totaly worth it.